Skip to main content

 5. This is one city that’s not short on places to enjoy a meal and a drink, with pubs, cafes and restaurants everywhere you look.

-Settle back with a cold drink at one of these local favourites within cooee of the cruise terminal: the Precinct Tavern (44 beers on tap, with many craft beers) and Irish pub Fiddler’s Green at the Waterfront Precinct, or take the sky walk up to the CBD and try the Cav, the Darwin Hotel or the Deck Bar.
+Settle back with a cold drink at one of these local favourites within cooee of the cruise terminal: the Precinct Tavern (44 beers on tap, with many craft beers) and Irish pub Fiddler’s Green at the Waterfront Precinct, or take the sky walk up to the CBD and try the Cav or the Darwin Hotel.

 Get your coffee from these cafes in the mall that locals love: Alfonsino's, Raw Bean Espresso, Roma Bar, RabbitholeCafé 21, Dolce Espresso Bar and Four Birds.